-Prerequisite: Spanish II Grade Levels: 9-12
+Prerequisite: Spanish II Grade Levels: 9-12 Credits: 1 World Language Credit

-Spanish III students will engage in intermediate to high levels of interpersonal speaking and writing, presentational speaking and writing, as well as interpretive reading and listening.
+Spanish III students will engage in intermediate mid to high levels of interpersonal speaking and writing, presentational speaking and writing, as well as interpretive reading and listening.
 After a brief review of the basic grammar structures previously acquired, the course emphasizes the development of skills in narration, expressing hopes and wishes, and reporting facts in the past.
-Students are expected to work on independent and group projects that develop communicative skills, cultural awareness, and connections with other disciplines.
-Classroom instruction is primarily in Spanish with brief grammar explanations in English.
+Students are expected to work on independent and group projects that develop communicative skills, cultural awareness, and connections with other discilassroom instruction is primarily in Spanish with brief grammar explanations in English.
 Students are expected to dedicate at least 30 minutes daily to class preparation